jongpie/NebulaLogger/docs/index.md

 ### [FlowRecordLogEntry](logger-engine/FlowRecordLogEntry)

-Handles adding new log entries in Flow for a particular SObject record
+Handles adding new log entries in Flow for a particular `SObject` record

 ### [LogEntryEventBuilder](logger-engine/LogEntryEventBuilder)

-Builder class that generates each LogEntryEvent__c record
+Builder class that generates each `LogEntryEvent__e` record